-Throughout their time at Billinge House, our pupils are actively immersed in a rich literacy environment to enable them to become confident in and positive about Reading, Writing, Speaking and Listening.
-We are committed to developing these English skills from a very early age and prior to Years One and Two, children will have experienced an enhanced Early Years Foundation Stage curriculum, focussing on the building blocks for communication, language and literacy in the Nursery, at Pre-School and in Reception.
+Throughout their time at Infant School, our pupils are actively immersed in a rich literacy environment to enable them to become confident in and positive about Reading, Writing, Speaking and Listening.
+We are committed to developing these English skills from a very early age and prior to Years One and Two, children will have experienced an enhanced Early Years Foundation Stage curriculum, focussing on the building blocks for communication, language and literacy at Pre-School and in Reception.

 All children are encouraged to develop a love of literature and to view reading as both an essential tool for learning and a pleasure in its own right.
 In Years One and Two, children access a wide range of literature by significant children’s authors, including modern fiction, classic children’s stories, non-fiction, poetry and plays.
 Children in Year Two are encouraged to take more responsibility for choosing their own books from the Home Reading Scheme in preparation for Key Stage Two.
 Teachers also carry out group guided reading sessions each week which allow children to share their opinions and ideas with their peers, develop better comprehension through targeted questioning and to feel ever more confident with reading aloud in front of an audience.
 All Year One and Two children continue to take part in regular discreet phonics sessions which gradually begin to focus more on linking sounds with their correct spelling.